Ruth Lara

-Ruth Manuela Pflüger Rosenberg Lara (17 September 1936 – 25 October 2000) was a Portuguese-Angolan educator, mathematician, translator, and activist.
-She was the First Lady of Angola briefly, after her husband, physicist-mathematician, anti-colonial revolutionary, and politician Lúcio Lara, took office for 9 days on an interim basis after the death of Agostinho Neto.
+Ruth Manuela Pflüger Rosenberg Lara (17 September 1936 – 25 October 2000) was a Portuguese Angolan educator, mathematician, translator, and activist.
+She was the First Lady of Angola briefly, after her husband, the physicist-mathematician, anti-colonial revolutionary, and politician, Lúcio Lara, took office for 9 days on an interim basis after the death of Agostinho Neto.

-She was a developer of one of the first literacy manuals made by Angolans, along with having been responsible, alongside her husband, for their historic documents on the process of Angolan decolonization during the Angolan War of Independence.
+She developed one of the first literacy manuals made by Angolans, along with having been responsible, alongside her husband, for their historic documents on the process of Angolan decolonization during the Angolan War of Independence.

 Biography

 Lara was born to German parents Lotte and Hermann Pflüger in Lisbon on 17 September 1936.
 Her parents were persecuted by Nazi Germany and had taken refuge in Lisbon, due to Lotte being Jewish and Hermann being a Communist militant.
 Her parents continued to be active in leftist activism while in Portugal, which influenced their children's political beliefs.

 As a secondary school student at Lycée Français de Lisboa, she became a movement of the Youth wing of the Movement of Democratic Unity and began to protest against the Estado Novo regime of António Salazar.
 She also became a member of groups linked to composer and Communist activist Fernando Lopes-Graça until 1953.
 It was during this time that she also met Angolan student Lúcio Lara, already an important leader in the anti-colonial movement in Angola.

 Beginning in 1953, Ruth began dating Lúcio, marrying him in July 1955.
 Their first child, Paulo, was born in Lisbon in 1956.
-During this period, she began her studies in mathematics.
+During this period, she began her studies in Mathematics.
 The couple became godparents during the marriage of Agostinho Neto and Maria Eugénia Neto when they married in 1958.

 The Laras later discovered that they were being monitored by the Estado Novo regime's secret police, the Polícia Internacional e de Defesa do Estado (PIDE).
-They then decided to leave Lisbon in March 1959 to West Germany, then proceeded to move afterwards to East Germany, receiving asylum and support from Ruth's family, the Pflügers and the Rosenbergs.
-At this point, Lúcio was able throw off the secret police, going to, among other places, Rome, Tunis, Rabat, and Casablanca, while Ruth stayed in East Germany.
+They then decided to leave Lisbon in March 1959 to West Germany.
+The couple proceeded to move afterwards to East Germany, receiving asylum and support from Ruth's family, the Pflügers and the Rosenbergs.
+At this point, Lúcio was able throw off the secret police, going to, among other places such as Rome, Tunis, Rabat, and Casablanca, while Ruth stayed in East Germany.

-After Lúcio was able to establish himself in Casablanca, Ruth travelled, via France, to Morocco to meet her husband.
+After Lúcio was able to establish himself in Casablanca, Ruth travelled via France to Morocco to meet her husband.
 From there, the family went to Conakry, where Lúcio would head the first international office of the People's Movement for the Liberation of Angola (MPLA) in Africa.
 While there, he worked as a French professor.
 He also organized the first guiding documents of anti-colonial struggles in the former Portuguese colonies, working with Hugo de Menezes, Salette de Menezes, Mário Pinto de Andrade, Amílcar Cabral, Viriato da Cruz, Eugénia Cruz, Eduardo dos Santos, Judith Mariazinha, Américo Boavida, Conceição Boavida, Gentil Ferreira Viana, and Marcelino dos Santos.
 The couple's second child, Wanda Lara, was born in Conakry in 1963.